algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Creation Of Applications

 Another feature required by the customer was to create applications within the webpage.
-To create these applications, the user would have to click on a add button.
+To create these applications, the user would have to click on an add button.
 This will trigger an event and the user would be able to drag and drop (or search from it's local storage) a sdf and verilog file.

 >[!CAUTION]
 > These two files are mandatory and needed to do the parsing and the creation of the application.